 There are multiple factors play into why people get sick after a long flight.
 The dry air, low pressure, and the low amount of oxygen cause the immune system to weaken and can lead to inflamed sinus cavities.
 This, in addition to being confined in a small area with little airflow, makes it hard to avoid getting sinusitis from another sick passenger.
 Fortunately, our Southfield and Allen Park sinus doctors at the Detroit Sinus Center have a few tips on how to avoid getting sick.

 With humidity typically lower than 20 percent, airplane cabins can be drier than the desert.
 Our Southfield and Allen Park sinus treatment specialists recommend the following tips to counter dehydration and sinus infections.

 Those who suffer from chronic sinusitis will find that methods to reduce pressure can alleviate a lot of discomfort.
 The following sinus treatments will help reduce pressure

 Although it may seem simple, sometimes the most common tricks are the best to prevent sinus infections or other colds while flying.

 By following these tips, your next trip should be sinusitis free.
-However, if you think you may have a sinus infection or suffer from chronic sinusitis, make an appointment at our Southfield or Allen Park Detroit Sinus Center today.
+However, if you think you may have a sinus infection or suffer from chronic sinusitis, make an appointment at our Southfield or Allen Park sinus centers.
 Feel free to contact us if you have any questions or comments.
 We look forward to hearing from you!